madebits/madebits.github.io/blog/2015/2015-07-17-VirtualBox-Disk-Encryption.md

 <!--- tags: virtualization encryption -->

 [VirtualBox](https://www.virtualbox.org/) 5.0 comes with built-in block encryption for virtual machine images.
 There is a new **Encryption** tab in the **General** settings of a Virtual machine.
-It works in both directions without problems, but nerveless consider making a copy of `.vdi` file before trying it out.
+It works in both directions without problems.
+Consider making a backup copy of your `.vdi` file before trying it out.

+##Encryption

 If you have an existing virtual machine, enabling encryption and specifying a password will encrypt the `.vid` file once you confirm settings via *Ok* button.
 VirtualBox will then ask for that password every time you start the virtual machine immediately after the VirtualBox fake BIOS screen.
-It seems there is a small bug after you enter the password.
-The virtual machine seems to remain paused.
-Use the *[Machine / Paused]* menu to resume (or its keyboard shortcut (default) `CTRL+P`).
+There is a small bug after you enter the password: the virtual machine seems to remain paused.
+Use the *[Machine / Paused]* menu to resume (or its keyboard shortcut (default) `CTRL+P`) (update: this has been now fixed).
 VirtualBox will not re-ask for the password if you restart your machine from within its OS.

+##Decryption

 If you have an existing virtual machine using an encrypted image, then disabling encryption in **General** settings section, will ask you for the password and decrypt the `.vdi` file in place.
 The process in both directions is relatively fast (tested on a SSD), so if you change your mind, you can always go back and forth between encrypted and non-encrypted `.vdi` files.
 This process could come also handy to change the password.
 First decrypt with current password, and then encrypt with a new one.

+##Encryption Details

 Information about encryption (XTS DEK) is saved in the `.vbox` XML file for the virtual machine in the `HardDisk` element.